4% Real Estate Commission Explained

 Clever’s service works well for anyone looking for a top-quality agent willing to work at a lower rate.
 Advantages of this free service include eliminating the need to negotiate, having a guaranteed 1.5% commission rate, and being able to select from a wide number of agents.

-However, you’ll want to ensure the selected agent provides all your needed services.
+However, you’ll want to ensure the selected agent provides all the services you need.
 Some services, like home staging, may or may not be included or only offered as an add-on service.
 So, you’ll want to research and interview agents before signing.

 2. Redfin